vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

 ## Power Off

-All guidance in the Security Configuration Guide is meant to be applied to virtual machines in a powered off state, or hosts which have been placed in maintenance mode and are able to restart. **Changes to vSphere have made it so that most advanced parameters cannot be set with virtual machines powered on.** This ensures that the running configuration of a virtual machine matches the reported configuration, but in practice may require organizational process changes.
+All guidance in the Security Configuration Guide is meant to be applied to virtual machines in a powered off state, or hosts which have been placed in maintenance mode and are able to restart. **Changes to vSphere have made it so that most advanced parameters cannot be set with virtual machines powered on.** This helps ensure that the running configuration of a virtual machine matches the reported configuration, but in practice may require organizational process changes.
 We encourage organizations to take advantage of product defaults to reduce the scope of work.

 ## Code Examples & Tools